simon-dube/CARMIN-server/README.md

 ### External Data Storage with Datalad (Only tested on Linux)

 Instead of hosting the server data locally, the CARMIN server data can also be treated as a Datalad dataset and be hosted on **any** git-annex remote properly setup.
+For more information on how to setup Datalad, please have a look at their [official documentation](https://www.datalad.org/) and [this example](https://www.datalad.org/for/data-publication) on how to use Datalad for data publication.

 Next, you will find the required steps to setup a dataset for which the data will be hosted on a Google Drive with the dataset made accessible on GitHub.
 These steps were only tested on Ubuntu.
 They may vary for different operating systems.